-We offer bachelor, master of science and doctoral degrees majoring in biomedical engineering, civil and environmental engineering, electrical and computer engineering, mechanical engineering and materials science.
-We also offer a professional Master of Engineering Management degree, and a suite of Master of Engineering degrees for students who want to pursue applied engineering roles in industry.
+Through our Professional Master’s Program, we also offer a Master of Engineering Management degree and a suite of Master of Engineering degrees for students who want to pursue applied engineering roles in industry.

 The Pratt School of Engineering and Trinity College of Arts and Sciences are the undergraduate schools of Duke University.
 We are also one of Duke’s seven graduate and professional schools and have extensive collaboration with the School of Medicine, and the Sanford School of Public Policy, Nicholas School of the Environment and Earth Sciences, School of Law, Fuqua School of Business and the Graduate School.

 - 29 percent women (national average: 19 percent)

 - 65 percent do an industry internship in the U.S. (plus 15 percent internationally)

 - Nearly 60 percent have an intensive research experience with a faculty member

 - 430 PhD students

 - 130 MS